sgress454/github-api-tester-dos/.github/ISSUE_TEMPLATE.md

 - [ ] I have already searched for related issues, and found none open (if you found a related _closed_ issue, please link to it in your post).

-- [ ] I am reporting _one_ issue in my post (multiple unrelated issues should be reported in multiple posts).

 - [ ] My issue title is concise, on-topic and polite ("jst.js being removed from layout.ejs on lift" is good; "templates dont work" or "why is sails dumb" are not so good).

 - [ ] I have tried all the following (if relevant) and my issue remains: